How Many Hours Should You Study Per Day?

 Recommendation: 2–4 hours per day

-During the regular semester, the goal is maintaining consistent progress.
+During the regular semester, your goal is maintaining consistent progress rather than heroic daily efforts.
 Quality beats quantity:

 Exam period